255kb/overwatch-heroes-icon-font/README.md

 # Overwatch Heroes icon font

 ## What is it?
 This icon font allows you to easily use the stylised Overwatch heroes SVG icons created by DCMJS ([view here](http://dcmjs.com/overwatch/)) in all your web projects.

 ## Usage

-1. Add `ohi_font.css` file content to your project
+1. Add `dist` folder to your project (font files and `ohi_font.css` file content)
 2. Use a class prefixed by `ohi-` (like Overwatch Heroes Icon) and followed by the hero's name to display the icon and style it like any other text font:

     ```